agilogy/agilogy-blog/_drafts/writing-a-parser-combinator-library-2.md

 We already know that `(string(",") ** boolean)` is of type `JsonBoolean`

 `p.repeated` is intended to represent a parser that parses whatever `p` parses any number of times, including 0.
-If `p` is of type `A`, then it will parse any number of chunks as instances of type `A`, giving us a collection of values of type `A`:
+If `p` is of type `A`, then it will parse any number of chunks as instances of type `A`, giving us a list of values of type `A`:

 ```scala
 extension [A](self: Parser[A])